emilyytsai/OutOfThisWorldCafe/README.md

 We developed our technical skills on how to build a completed game in Unity and the different components in the IDE.
 In addition, we also developed our soft skills, where we gained experience in teamwork, problem-solving, and rapid prototyping.

 ## What's Next for Out of this World Cafe
 We are planning to add an endless party mode in addition to the current story mode we have implemented.
-The user must serve the animals the correct ice cream and toppings in a certain amount of time until the run of out lives/attempts.
+The user must serve the animals the correct ice cream and toppings in a certain amount of time until they run out of lives/attempts.

 ## Check It Out
 - [View our Submission on Devpost](https://devpost.com/software/out-of-this-world-cafe?_gl=1*q7ws37*_gcl_au*MjAxMTczMDExNC4xNzQ0NTk2NTEy*_ga*NDc2NTI1MTQyLjE3MzM5NjU4ODE.*_ga_0YHJK3Y10M*MTc0NDcyNzU5Ni4zLjEuMTc0NDcyNzY0MC4wLjAuMA..)